MarsBased/marsbased-website-old/_posts/2014-10-18-The-MarsBased-Team-Grows-Bigger-The-Abduction.markdown

 The session kicked off with a formal presentation of the company: who we are, what are our working methods and what do we offer as a company.

 We then reviewed the MarsBased Playbook to emphasize the importance of communication and mutual understanding in distributed teams.
+It is important for new hires to interiorise the playbook in order to get them started with our company culture.

 Finally, the first half of the coworking session ended with a review of the company history, project by project, to help understand our progress as a company up until now.